qrutyy/pthreadsws/README.md

-# Unix Threads workshop
+# Pthreads Threads workshop

-Workshop to practice and gain confidence in POSIX threads. (`pthreads`)
+Workshop to practice and gain confidence in POSIX threads.

 ## Content